 Diet

 One of the things that makes the common raven so successful is that it is an omnivore and will eat just about anything that agrees with its digestive system.
 This includes both plant and animal material.
 They hunt small rodents, reptiles, amphibians, arthropods, and insects.
-They eat grain, fruit, and berries and can be pests to farmers.
-They scavenge and will not only eat carrion but the insects and insect larvae that are drawn to carrion.
+They eat grain, fruit, and berries, and can be pests to farmers.
+They scavenge and will not only eat carrion but also the insects and insect larvae that are drawn to carrion.

-They enthusiastically eat roadkill, and human garbage and will pick out the undigested food in feces.
+They enthusiastically eat roadkill and human garbage and will pick out the undigested food in feces.
 They raid the food caches of both ravens and other animals and hide that food in their own food caches.
-Common ravens eat the eggs and young of other birds and if the bird is small enough, it will eat the adult as well.
+Common ravens eat the eggs and young of other birds, and if the bird is small enough, it will eat the adult as well.

 But the common raven’s diet isn’t bottomless.
 Like other birds, chocolate is poisonous to it.
 Heavy metals such as lead and copper can make the raven sick.
 The seeds and pits of pears, apples, peaches, apricots, and related fruit are also not good for the bird, as they contain cyanide.